 STEM Scholarship Additional Details

-- Yellow Ribbon benefits may not be used in conjunction with the STEM scholarship.
+- Veterans may not use Yellow Ribbon benefits in conjunction with a STEM scholarship.

-- Veterans with a STEM degree can use the extension benefits to pursue teaching certification in the STEM field through an accredited institution.
+- Veterans who already have STEM degrees can use the extension benefit to pursue STEM teaching certifications from accredited institutions.

 The Woman Behind the Scholarship Name: Edith Nourse Rogers

-The Forever GI Bill STEM Scholarship is named after Representative Edith Nourse Rogers of Massachusetts who was a renowned advocate for veterans and one of the longest-serving women in the House of Representatives.
-She sponsored legislation such as the GI Bill of Rights and the Women’s Auxiliary Army Corps.
-She also chaired the Veterans’ Affairs Committee during the 80th and 83rd Congresses (1947–1949; 1953–1955).
+The Forever GI Bill STEM Scholarship is named after Rep. Edith Nourse (R – Mass.).
+One of the longest-serving women in the House of Representatives, Nourse served from 1925 to 1961.
+She was a renowned advocate for veterans and authored the GI Bill of Rights and the bill that created the Women’s Army Corps, according to History, Art & Archives, a collaborative project between the Office of the Historian and the Clerk of the House’s Office of Art and Archives.
+She also chaired the Veterans’ Affairs Committee during the 80th and 83rd Congresses (1947-1949 and 1953-1955).